 Is Rice Good For Dogs?

 Dogs can eat rice and it’s often found as an ingredient in organic or vegan dog food.
-In fact, it is a great alternative to low nutrient fillers used in commercial pet food.
-Most of the less-expensive commercial pet food is loaded with fillers that you wouldn’t want to put in your own body.
+Rice is a great alternative to low nutrient fillers used in commercial pet food.
+Most of the cheaper commercial pet food is loaded with fillers that you wouldn’t want to put in your own body.

 Adding Rice To Your Dog’s Diet

-The easiest way to add rice to your dog’s diet is to mix rice with your dog’s dry or wet food.
+The easiest way to add rice to your dogs’ diets is to mix rice with their dry or wet dog food.
 However, many dog owners are making their own pet food at home, from scratch, using rice as one of the main ingredients.
 You can cook meals for your dog using rice, sweet potato, lean meat, broccoli, and carrots.

-For larger dogs, you can simply cook all your ingredients, mix them together, and give them to your dog in their bowl.
-However, it’s a good idea to mince everything together with a food processor or blender for smaller dogs.
+For larger dogs, you can simply cook all your ingredients, mix them together, and give them to your dogs in their bowls.
+However, for smaller dogs, it’s a good idea to mince everything together with a food processor or blender to help eliminate any potential choking hazards.

-If you choose to cook your dog’s meals, it’s important to remember to leave out salt, oil, and other seasonings that you’d normally add when cooking food for yourself.
+If you choose to cook your dogs’ meals, it’s important to remember to leave out salt, oil, and other seasonings that you’d normally add when cooking food for yourself.
 Common spices or ingredients like garlic, nutmeg, butter, or onions are bad for dogs to eat and can even be toxic for them.

 Yes, Dogs Can Eat Rice

-Rice is safe for your dog and many commercial dog food brands include it as an ingredient.
+Rice is safe for your dogs to eat and many dog food brands include it as an ingredient.
 In fact, rice has more nutrients than products that use fillers.
 Some pet stores may also carry “raw” food, which is similar to dog food that you would make yourself.
-“Raw” food is made with healthy ingredients and the nutritional facts only include ingredients that you should have no trouble pronouncing such as rice.
-Feeding your dog foods that contain rice, or other healthy ingredients, is the first step toward a happier pup!
+“Raw” food is made with healthy ingredients and the nutritional facts only include ingredients that you should have no trouble pronouncing, such as rice.
+Feeding your dogs food that contains healthy ingredients is the first step towards having happier pups!